Low-maintenance dogs require occasional bathing and brushing.

 They’re incredibly energetic, playful, and eager to learn.
 That makes training the Papillon an absolute joy.
 It’s no wonder they excel in training and agility courses.

 Despite some rumors, the Papillon is not hypoallergenic.
 They do shed, but not excessively.
-Thankfully, it’s easy to maintain their coat with regular brushing.
+Thankfully, their coat is easy to maintain with regular brushing.

 Like the Cavalier, these dogs can get away with only having a few grooms per year.
 Their long hair is prone to matting, so it’s essential to keep a weekly brushing schedule to avoid painful tangles.